-Reasonable and Customary Charge: Charge for health care service consistent with the going rate of charge in a given geographical are for an identical or similar services.
+Reasonable and Customary Charge: Charge for health care service consistent with the going rate of charge in a given geographical area for an identical or similar service.

 Waiting Period: Also known as an elimination period, is the duration of time between the beginning of an insured’s disability and commencement of the period for which benefits are payable.